donejs/donejs/docs/guide.md

 cd donejs-chat
 ```

-Then we can start development mode by running:
+We can start development mode by running:

 ```
 donejs develop
 ```

 The default port is `8080`.
 Go to [http://localhost:8080/](localhost:8080) to see our application showing a default homepage.

-If you run into any problems, let us know [on Gitter](https://gitter.im/donejs/donejs).

 ## Adding Bootstrap